Sir, how dare you.

 Bit of an odd question, but did you try booting it from a USB on that machine and see if it worked alright for a few days with what you wanted it to do?
 Typically if it works fine from the bootable usb, it shouldn’t really have any issues installing unless your drive is copy protected or something, especially if it’s Mint like you mentioned below, also I’d recommend poking their forums if you haven’t yet, somebody might be able to shed more light on what’s wrong with specific errors and behaviours

-Whitebrow@lemmy.worldto Ask Lemmy@lemmy.world•What's a thinking tool or method that is useful and practical that you've benefitted from and can share?5·8 days agoBefore committing to doing a thing you’re conflicted about, brainstorm about it twice.
+Whitebrow@lemmy.worldto Ask Lemmy@lemmy.world•What's a thinking tool or method that is useful and practical that you've benefitted from and can share?5·3 months agoBefore committing to doing a thing you’re conflicted about, brainstorm about it twice.
 Once when sober.
 And once when not.
 If it seems like a good idea in both states, it will typically lead to having no regrets on the matter even if it doesn’t work out like you hoped.

 More commonly known as the slop of a product or solution that’s being slinged to all the markets early on without adequate documentation, support, usability, scalability, standards or security.